haifangong/TRFE-Net-for-thyroid-nodule-segmentation/README.md

 Overview of the proposed TRFE-Net for thyroid nodule segmentation.

 ![pgfe](./picture/rpg.png)
-Overview of the proposed PGFE-V1 module.
+Overview of the proposed RPG modules.

 ### License
 This code is released under the MIT License (refer to the LICENSE file for details).